NikleshPhabiani/Notes/Book_Notes.md

 ## Zero to One - Peter Theil

+* Horizontal progress (Globalization): Copying things that work.

+* Vertical progress (Technology): Doing new things.

+* In a world of scarce resources, globalization without new technology is unsustainable.

+* A startup is the largest group of people you can convince of a plan to build a different future.

+* Startups operate on the principle that you need to work with other people to get stuff done, but you also need to stay small enough so that you actually can.

+* What a startup needs to do? - Question received ideas and rethink business from scratch.

+* First step to thinking clearly is to question what we think we know about the past.

+* Some principles that might work:
+  * Better to risk boldness than triiviality.
+  * A bad plan is better than no plan.
+  * Competitive markets destroy profits.
+  * Sales matters just as much as product.

+* Don't ignore the dogmas of the past.
+Think about the past mistakes and think for yourself.

+* If you want to create and capture lasting value, don't build an undifferentiated commodity business.

+* Competitive firms try to showcase themselves as a monopoly (Try to define their market as **intersection** of smaller markets).
+  Monpolists try to showcase themselves as being in competition to avoid scrutinization (Try to frame their market as **union** of several markets).

+* Creative monopolists give customers more choices by adding entirely new categories of abundance to the world.
+The are not just good for society; the are powerful engines for making it better.

+* Monopoly is the condition for a successful business.
+All happy companies are different; Each have a monopoly by solving a unique problem.
+All failed companies are the same; they failed to escape competition.

+* A great tech busiiness iis defined by its ability to generate cash flows in the future.

+* Characteristics of Monopoly:
+  * **Proprietary Technology**: It must be atleast 10x better than its closest substitute in some important dimension.
+The clearest way to make > 10x improvement is to invent something completely new.
+  * **Network Effects**: It makes a product more useful as more people use it.
+Start small and then scale.
+The perfect target market for a startup is a small group of people concentrated together and served by few or no competitors.
+Post this, expand into related and slightly broader markets.
+As you craft a plan to adjacent markets, don't disrupt: avoid competition as much as possible.
+  * **Economies of Scale**: Fixed costs of creating a product can be spread out over greater quantities of sales.
+  * **Branding**

 ![Four Views](Images/Four_Views.jpg)
 * A definite view favors firm convictions.
 Instead of pursuing many-sided mediocrity, a definite person decides the one best thing to do and then does it.
 **Definite Optimism**: Envision and do it.